COVID-19 information for clinicians

 All positive COVID results are communicated by phone call from the referring doctor or our Medical Microbiologist.

-Results take a minimum of 4-5 days from the time the sample is received in our laboratory.
+Results may take up to 48 hours from the time the sample is received in our laboratory.

 If you have not received your result after this time, please call our Results Department on 9287 7777.